 “I got all worked up like a midinette”, Antoine was saying to himself while walking.

-In English, the first use of midinette that I could find is in The Graphic (London) of Saturday 24th October 1903:
+The first use of midinette in English that I have found is from The Graphic (London) of Saturday 24th October 1903:

 THE WALKING MANIA IN PARIS: DRESSMAKERS IN TRAINING